TamadaRaviTeja/TamadaRaviTeja/README.md

 I'm Tamada Ravi Teja from India , and i do content on Design and Development .
 I Really enjoy learning languages and frameworks like React and Angular  , as well as work in wordpress.
 I also enjoy ui design in general

-Skills: HTML / CSS/ JAVASCRIPT / PHP / NODEJS/VUE JS / REACT / JS /
+Skills: HTML / CSS/ JAVASCRIPT / PHP / NODEJS / VUE JS / REACT / JS /

 - 👯 I’m looking to collaborate on Web Development
 - 📫 How to reach me: Portfolio